-Supply chain resiliency in the face of unexpected disruptions is essential to meeting customer expectations for quality and availability.
-The EMC Supply Chain Business Continuity Planning (BCP) program sets strategies to prepare for, and react to, potential disruptions from events such as natural disasters, civil unrest, and financial instability.
-This planning makes our supply chain more resilient in the face of large-scale events that could create delivery, quality, or production issues.
+Supply chain resilience in the face of unanticipated disruptions is essential to meeting customer expectations for quality and availability.
+The EMC Supply Chain Business Continuity Planning (BCP) program sets strategies to prepare for, and react to, unexpected environmental, financial or social events that could disrupt our supply chain.

 Risk Assessment and Mitigation Planning

 Once parts are mapped to specific supplier sites, each part is assessed for risk across multiple dimensions, including:

 - Natural disaster, macroeconomic and geopolitical risks

 - Supplier capability to recover from risk scenarios

 The valuable data that we collect and analyze enables us to develop more effective policies, set standards, and track the performance of our supply chain to those standards.
 For example, we can identify parts that, though sourced from multiple suppliers, are manufactured at sites within a 50 kilometer radius of one another.
 This geographic clustering increases risk in the event of a natural disaster or an economic or social disruption in that location.
 When such clustering is identified, we can work with our engineering and supplier teams to qualify additional manufacturing sites outside of that area.

 Risk scores are compiled at the supplier, factory site, product and part levels to highlight areas of highest risk.
 This exercise enables EMC to proactively identify weaknesses in our sourcing strategies and supply chain footprint.
 We mitigate those risks through targeted actions including alternative source qualifications, component buffering and deeper supplier assessments where needed.